+In 2018 and 2019, Chinese led surveys were carried out to monitor the presence of microplastic in bottom surface sediments from the northern Bering and Chukchi Seas (Jingli et al., 2018).
+Microplastics concentrations ranged from non detectable to 68.78 items/kg dry weight of sediment.
+The highest concentrations were detected in the Chukchi Sea with negative correlation between microplastic abundance and water depth was observed.
+Polypropylene (PP) accounted for the largest proportion (51.5%) of the identiﬁed microplastic particles, followed by polyethylene terephthalate (PET) (35.2%) and rayon (13.3%).
+Fibers constituted the most common shape of plastic particles.
+The range of polymer types, physical shapes and spatial distribution characteristics of the microplastics suggest that water masses from the Paciﬁc and local coastal inputs are possible sources for the microplastics found in the study area.

-3. Interactions with biota and impacts
+III.3.
+Interactions with biota and impacts

-The impacts of marine litter and microplastic in the Arctic are, as in other areas, multiple and complex.
-Litter and microplastics in the environment impacts biota, habitats and ecosystems.
-When litter is found in the same areas where human activities are carried out, it can also cause direct socio-economic and cultural impacts.
-In addition impacts to the natural environment may also lead to further socio-economic and cultural impacts.
-The severity of the resulting socio-economic impacts will depend on which ecosystem service is affected and how fundamental for the functioning of the ecosystems are the processes disrupted by the presence of litter and microplastics.Some studies are already focussing on the impacts to the natural environment in the Arctic while the resulting socio-economic impacts have, at most, been discussed qualitatively.
+The impacts of marine litter, including microplastic, in the Arctic are, as in other areas, multiple and complex.
+Litter in the environment impacts biota, habitats and ecosystems.
+When marine litter is found in the same areas where human activities are carried out, it can also cause direct socio-economic and cultural impacts.
+In addition, impacts to the natural environment may also lead to further socio-economic and cultural impacts.
+The severity of the resulting socio-economic impacts will depend on which ecosystem service is affected and how fundamental the processes disrupted by the presence of litter and microplastics are for the functioning of the ecosystems.
+Some studies are already focussing on the impacts to the natural environment in the Arctic, while the resulting socio-economic impacts have, at most, been discussed qualitatively.

 Interactions with biota, biological and ecological impacts